Sine'skwela: Production and broadcast

 The Sine'skwela Creative Committee made the concept for the television series in 1993.
 The committee was composed of an executive producer, a science research coordinator, a head writer, and consultants from the Department of Education, Culture and Sports (DECS, later became the Department of Education or DepEd), the Department of Science and Technology (DOST) and the University of the Philippines Institute for Science and Mathematics Education Development (UP ISMED).
 There are five stages in the process of producing an episode.
 Sine'skwela was first aired on June 13, 1994, and its success led to the production of similar educational shows such as Hiraya Manawari, Math-Tinik, Epol/Apple and Bayani.
 Sine'skwela aired its final episode in 2004.

-It then moved to ABS-CBN's UHF channel, Studio 23 in 2007, with episodes about tropical cyclones (with TV Patrol World weatherman Kim Atienza making a cameo/guest appearance) and the Avian flu (with Bob dela Cruz making a guest appearance), and then returned on ABS-CBN from 2009 until 2010.
+It then moved to ABS-CBN's UHF channel, Studio 23 in 2007, with episodes about tropical cyclones (with TV Patrol World (now TV Patrol) weatherman Kim Atienza making a cameo/guest appearance) and the Avian flu (with Bob dela Cruz making a guest appearance), and then returned on ABS-CBN from 2009 until 2010.